JMB_5945

 Wildlife

 Dewees Island is a barrier island with wetlands, a maritime forest, and currently 70 built homes.
-Our community mission is to marry residential life with the protection of habitats, while providing a way to help nature thrive.
+Our community mission is to marry residential life with the protection of habitats while providing a way to help nature thrive.

 Please respect wildlife and allow them to stay wild.
 Do not feed, tame, or otherwise harass animals.
 Be careful; do not leave unattended food or groceries in carts.
-Our resident raccoons are tricky-- they have raided golf carts almost everywhere on the island, stealing freshly caught fish, bagged bread, even beer in cans!
+Our resident raccoons are tricky-- they have raided golf carts almost everywhere on the island, stealing freshly caught fish, bagged bread, and even beer in cans!

 Take binoculars with you when you roam about the island.
 You can get a birding list and lots of information about our natural environment when you stop by the Nature Center.
 Drive slowly.
 Not only does this give you a chance to see wildlife, but it also gives wild animals a chance to get out of your way.
 Pause and let them cross the road.